afnan-46/CSE246/README.md

-# CSE246
+# CSE246 Course ALgorithms
-c or java codes will be stored here
+c or java Lab codes will be stored here